-Alfajores with molasses also known as Alfajores Atoradores are a popular in northern Chile, La Serena, and Coquimbo mainly.
-This recipe has 2 version, one as written and an alternative is to grind the walnuts before adding them to the cooked molasses.
-I do like the different texture, so I leave it to you.
+Alfajores with chancaca or molasses, also known as Alfajores Atoradores, are mainly popular in northern Chile, La Serena, and Coquimbo.
+This recipe has two versions, one as written, and an alternative is to grind the walnuts before adding them to the cooked molasses.
+I do like the different textures, so I leave it to you.

 - 2 cups sifted flour